insight-centre/saffron/README.md

  If using the Web Interface [MongoDB](https://docs.mongodb.com/manual/) can be used to store the data.

-#### Memory!
+#### Memory

  Saffron use deep learning models for some of its modules, and these files can be very big.
-You will need **154.5 GB** of free hard disk memory to use Saffron.
+You will need about **3 GB** of free hard disk memory to install Saffron and its models.

 Installation
 ------------